euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

-The Python programming language is widely adopted in the scientific community and especially in crystallography, this is why a convenient azimuthal integration routine, one of the basic algorithm in crystallography, was requested by the synchrotron community.
+The Python programming language is widely adopted in the scientific community and especially in crystallography, this is why a convenient azimuthal integration routine, one of the basic algorithms in crystallography, was requested by the synchrotron community.
-The advent of pixel-detectors with their very high speed (up to 3000 frames per seconds) imposed strong constrains in speed that most available programs ([FIT2D]_, [SPD]_, ...), while written in FORTRAN or C, could not meet.
+The advent of pixel-detectors with their very high speed (up to 3000 frames per second) imposed strong constraints in speed that most available programs ([FIT2D]_, [SPD]_, ...), written in FORTRAN or C, could not meet.

-The [pyFAI]_ project started in 2011 and aims at providing a convenient Pythonic interface for azimuthal integration, so that any crystallographer can adapt it to the type of experiment he is interested in.
+The [pyFAI]_ project started in 2011 and aims at providing a convenient *Pythonic* interface for azimuthal integration, so that any diffractionist can adapt it to the type of experiment he is interested in.
-This contribution describes how one of the most fundamental algorithm used in crystallography has been implemented in Python and how it was accelerated to reach the performances of today's fastest detectors.
+This contribution describes how one of the most fundamental algorithms used in crystallography has been implemented in Python and how it was accelerated to the performances of today's fastest detectors.

-After the description of the experiment and the explanation of what is measured and how it must be transformed in paragraph 2, the paragraph 3 exposes how the algorithm can be vectorized using [NumPy]_ and speeded up with [Cython]_.
+After describing typical experiment and explaining what is measured and how it must be transformed (section 2), section 3 describes how the algorithm can be vectorized using [NumPy]_ and speeded up with [Cython]_.
-The fourth paragraph highlights the precision enhancements recently introduced while the fith paragraph focuses on the parallelization of azimuthal integration on manycore systems like Graphical Processing Units (GPU) or on accelerators thanks to [PyOpenCL]_.
+Section 4 highlights the accuracy enhancement recently introduced while section 5 focuses on the parallelization of the azimuthal integration task on manycore systems like Graphical Processing Units (GPU) or on accelerators via [PyOpenCL]_.
-Finally, benchmarks are comparing serial and parallel implementation using [OpenMP]_ and [OpenCL]_ from various vendors and devices.
+In section 6, serial and parallel implementations using [OpenMP]_ and [OpenCL]_ from various vendors and devices are benchmarked.

 Description of the experiment
 =============================

-An X-ray is an electromagnetic wave, like light except that its wavelength is much smaller, of the size of an atom, making it a perfect probe to analyze atoms and molecules.
+X-rays are electromagnetic waves, like light, except for their wavelengths which are much shorter, typically of the size of interatomic distances, making them a perfect probe to analyse atomic and molecular structures.
-This X-ray is scattered (re-emitted with the same energy) by the electron cloud surrounding atoms.
+X-rays can be elastically scattered (i.e. re-emitted with the same energy) by the electron cloud surrounding atoms.
-When atoms are arranged periodically, as in a crystal, scattered X-rays interfere in a constructive way when the difference of optical path is a multiple of the wavelength: :math:`2d sin(\theta) = n\lambda`.
+When atoms are arranged periodically, as in a crystal, scattered X-rays interfer in a constructive way when the difference of their optical paths is a multiple of the wavelength: :math:`2d sin(\theta) = n\lambda`.
 In this formula, known as *Bragg's law*, *d* is the distance between crystal plans, :math:`\theta` is the incidence angle and :math:`\lambda` is the wavelength.
-An X-ray beam crossing a powder sample made of many small crystals is then scattered along multiple concentric cones.
+An X-ray beam crossing a powder-like sample made of many randomly oriented small crystals is then scattered along multiple concentric cones.
-In a powder diffraction experiment, one aims at measuring the intensity of X-rays as function of the opening of the cone, averaged along each ring.
+In a powder diffraction experiment, one aims at measuring the intensity of X-rays as a function of the cone aperture, averaged along each ring.
 This transformation is called "azimuthal integration" as it is an averaging of the signal along the azimuthal angle.

 .. figure:: HEX-2D-diffraction.png